Symbiotic star candidates in Gaia Data Release 3: A catalog of known symbiotic stars

 \subsection{Astrometric considerations}

 The identification of symbiotic stars is facilitated by accurate astrometry, a requirement for precise absolute magnitude calculations.
 Yet symbiotic stars present a potential challenge.
 As binaries with the center of visible light tied to the orbiting bright giant, these objects have orbital motion that impacts astrometric measurement.
 The effect is most acute when the orbital period is comparable to the time baseline of the astrometric observations.
 Symbiotic stars consist of roughly solar-mass partners with separations of a few astronomical units, and their orbital periods are that of a couple of years, remarkably similar to the 34-month baseline of GDR3 \citep{gaiadr32023}.
-Binaries with closer separations and more rapid binary motion would not be resolved by \gaia, while more widely separated pairs have slower orbital motion that does not affect the mutual linear drift that Gaia measures.
+Binaries with closer separations and more rapid binary motion would not be resolved by \gaia, while more widely separated pairs have slower orbital motion that does not affect the mutual linear drift that \gaia\ measures.

-To assess the impact of binarity on Gaia astrometry, we consider the relative change of sky position as a result of orbital motion \citep{stassun2021}.
+To assess the impact of double stars on \gaia\ astrometry, we consider the relative change of sky position as a result of orbital motion \citep{stassun2021}.
 For a binary star with separation of 2~\AU, this motion may shift the sky position of a companion by

 where $p_0$ is the parallax in the absence of orbital motion.
 This shift is roughly equivalent to $p_0$, and is in principle, measurable so long as parallax errors are comparatively low.
 Adopting a value of $O(0.1)$~mas for the astrometric errors generally, we expect that orbital motion binary stars with $p_0 \gtrsim 0.1$~mas may negatively impact astrometric fits to linear drift, if the orbital period is comparable to GDR3's $\sim$3 year time baseline (for example, Penderghast \textit{et al.}, in preparation).
-The measure of quality of astrometric fitting in GDR3, \ruwe, is a key indicator of potential binarity; low values indicated good fits, while values above 1.3 are poor, and have been specifically associated with orbital motion \citep{stassun2021, kervella2022, pearce2022, whiting2023, castroginard2024}.
+The measure of quality of astrometric fitting in GDR3, \ruwe, is a key indicator of potential double stars; low values indicated good fits, while values above 1.3--1.4 have been specifically associated with orbital motion \citep[see also \citealt{merc2025} for the case of symbiotic stars]{stassun2021, kervella2022, pearce2022, penoyre2022, whiting2023, castroginard2024}.